 Please also be advised that:

-- If you don’t mind to keep a low profile to your business, we can register a numbered company for you, such as
+- If you don’t mind keeping a low profile to your business, we can register a numbered company for you, such as

 - 51885888 Canada Inc. or 51885888 Ontario Inc.

-- it is a random number allocated by the government so no one has the control
+- it is a random number allocated by the government so no one has control to choose the number

 - the only beauty of a numbered company is to save you a headache to come up with a wonderful and unique company name